deephyper/deephyper/docs/tutorials/hps_ml_basic.rst

     Accuracy on Validation: 0.621
     Accuracy on Testing: 0.620

-We can clearly see that our RandomForest classifier is overfitting the training data set by looking at the difference between training and validation/testing accuracies.
-Now that we have this baseline performence we can optimize the hyperparameters of our model.
-Let us define the ``load_data`` to return training and validation data:
+The accuracy values show that the RandomForest classifier with default hyperparameters results in overfitting and thus poor generalization
+(high accuracy on training data but not on the validation and test data).

+Next, we optimize the hyperparameters of the RandomForest classifier to address the overfitting problem and improve the accuracy on the vaidation and test data.
+Create ``load_data.py`` file to load and return training and validation data:

 .. literalinclude:: content_hps_ml_basic/load_data.py
     :linenos: